mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

-> Why❔ Because of how `SizeObserver` works under the hood, `%` sizes are relative to the observed element itself.
+> Why ❔ Because of how `SizeObserver` works under the hood, `%` sizes are relative to the observed element itself.
 This would mean that the active size is always `100%`

 ##### ❌ You cannot mix units